 A lot happens in six years.
 When I look in the mirror, I’m not sure I’m loving all the outward changes of aging.
 Thankfully, my marriage is stronger today than it was six years ago, and my amazing wife is still beautiful inside and out.
 Six years have also launched my son and daughters into exciting new developmental stages and possibilities.

 Outside my front door, however, six years have profoundly altered the social landscape.
 Online etiquette has hit the streets.
 People seem more anxious, volatile and polarised today than ever before.
 Cast aside are self-control and civility — replaced by angry outbursts, false accusations and name calling.
-Simple disagreements are labelled hate speech by some.
+Simple disagreements are labelled hate speech by the left.
 It’s getting ugly out there.

 To a biblical Christian or Conservative Jew, the overarching dichotomy is spiritual — an ongoing, organised and escalating battle between good and evil.
 Every week, my heart is pierced by news stories of folks, created in God’s image, who are attempting to pull-to-pieces God’s beautiful design for the family, substituting counterfeit and unsustainable alternatives.
 Helpless newborn babies aren’t even safe anymore.